 A murky greenhouse cover will block large amounts of sunlight radiation.
 Other than reducing the photosynthesis performed by the plants, blocking out sunlight also blocks out heat.

-Keeping a clear cover lets more heat in during sunlight hours, heat which can be retained into the night, if all other techniques are appropriately implemented.
+Keeping a clear cover lets more heat in during sunlight hours.
+This heat can be retained into the night, if all other techniques are appropriately implemented.

 Setting up windbreaks outside of the greenhouse limits the amount of wind passing over and around it.